-FAILURE TO PARTICIPATE IN SCHOOL ATTENDANCE PROGRAM
+3. FAILURE TO PARTICIPATE IN SCHOOL ATTENDANCE PROGRAM:

-A. If there is no improvement in attendance and other related behaviors, a truancy petition will be filed.
-This decision will be made by school officials.
+If there is no improvement in attendance and other related behaviors, a truancy petition will be filed.
+This decision will be made jointly by school officials.
 A designated school official will send the following to the Wadena County Attorney's office:

-- Truancy request form; - Copy of the notice sent to parents (MS 260A.03) and the date it was sent; - All documentation of efforts made to intervene: - copy of all notices/letters to parents - list of detentions/suspensions and indicate why they were given - copy of child's attendance record - all documentation regarding the participation of the child's attendance record (kept in the main office)
+- 1. Truancy request form; - 2.
+Copy of the notice sent to parents (MS 260A.03) and the date it was sent; - 3.
+All documentation of efforts made to intervene: - copy of all notices/letters to parents - list of detentions/suspensions and indicate why they were given - copy of child's attendance record

-APPROPRIATE ACTION AND CONSEQUENCES
+4. APPROPRIATE ACTION AND CONSEQUENCES: